grafster/grav-plugin-online-scout-manager/README.md

 ## Installation

-Installing the Online Scout Manager plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.
+Installing the Online Scout Manager plugin can be done manualally via a zip file.

 ## Dependencies